Fraser Island 184 000 hectares to explore

 It’s also Queensland’s largest island!

-Eli Creek is the largest creek in the Eastern Beach on the Island.
+Eli Creek is the largest creek in Eastern Beach on the Island.
 Its fast-flowing water pours an average of 4 million litres of clear water into the ocean per hour.

 They are a continuous record of climatic and sea-level changes over the last 700 000 years.